Chinese Multimedia & Film Collections

 In addition to active acquisition and promotion of multimedia and film collections and services, the library occasionally holds film festivals and cinema studies conferences in cooperation with academic departments at Columbia and organizations from the Greater China Area, particularly China and Taiwan.

-The current events may be found at the News page.
-For instance, Film Screening and Discussion: Minority Media in Taiwan will be held on September 28, 2017.
+The events may be found at the News page, for instance, Film Screening and Discussion: Minority Media in Taiwan.